exonum/exonum-doc/src/architecture/storage.md

 The following operations are supported:

 - Get and set an item by index
-- Append an item
+- Append an item to the list
-- Pop the last item from the list (with or without removal)
+- Pop or poll the last item from the list
 - Get the list length
 - Check if the list is empty
-- Iterate over key-value pairs
+- Iterate over index-value pairs ordered by index
 - Insert a sequence of values from an iterator
 - Truncate the list to the specified length
 - Clear the list (i.e., remove all stored values)